 Cat sniffled, hands coming to dry her face properly before rubbing her red nose.
 I tilted my head, waiting for her to talk.
 When she didn’t, I gave her hand another squeeze before letting go.

-“You’ve had a long day, you should go get rest.
+“You’ve had a long day, you should go get some rest.
 Tomorrow is most likely going to be long and frustrating, you’re gonna need your strength.”

 Cat nodded, standing up and patting her pants.
 She peered at me with red eyes before pecking my cheek.
 Heat rose to her own as she gave me an embarrassed smile, rushing out the room.

 Echo walked in then, going straight to his side and pulling his sleeping bag out and placing it on the bed.
 He kept his eyes downcast as he sat behind me, back against the wall.